Adm0wskyyy/Spring-Zadanie1/README.md

 - **Maven**: 3.6+

 ## Summary
-The application successfully implements the required features, including creating a controller, changing the default port, and returning a simple response to an HTTP GET request.
+The application successfully implements additional features, including a controller with dynamic responses using Thymeleaf templates and a static image resource.
 The project is ready for further development or integration with other systems.